fileverse/fileverse-assets/README.md

 # Fileverse Storage

-Service to handle upload of file from authorised UCANs
+A service that manages file uploads from authorized UCANs.